Need Help? Just Ask.

-An employer may be found liable for the accident .
-The common reasons are that an employer may have failed to eliminate risks or did not providing the correct training to the operator of the machinery.
-In order to prove employer negligence it may be necessary to obtain CCTV footage of the accident .
-Details of all the training you received will help .
+An employer may be found liable for the accident.
+The common reasons are that an employer may have failed to eliminate risks or did not provide the correct training to the operator of the machinery.
+In order to prove employer negligence it may be necessary to obtain CCTV footage of your accident.
+Details of all the training you received will help.
 On top of this photographs of your injuries will assist you too.
 This helps you to prove liability.
 If you have any other information or documentation relating to your accident and injuries you should always keep a copy and ensure you tell your solicitor about them.
-In order to aid the claims process * for you.
+In order to aid the claims process for you.

 Cranes are used to move heavy goods from one place to another.
 With that comes its own set of risks and accidents can be serious.
 The most common causes of crane accidents are:

 The Health and Safety Authority of Ireland’s guide to Safety, Health and Welfare at Work Regulations tell us that an employer must ensure that when working with lifting equipment, such as cranes that the following are complied with: